diegopacheco/tupilang/README.md

 However, is always the same `acept` method with no much logic.
 The issue IMHO is that the parser flow or options getting hidden across multiple classes which IMHO gets harder to understand and even to maintain.

+### Why not better REPL autocomplete

+Java sucks for that.
+The best option is use JLine.
+Java does not capture a key stroke on terminal, we need press enter.
+So this kill any code decent terminal ux completion.
+However, IF I do use JLine that would work but I will break the promise on ZERO LIBS.
+Sure the core lang it would still have zero libs and deps and this it would be on the tooling, but not no libs.

 ### Disclaimers